Covid-19 track and trace: entry to our home matches:

 Sunderland RCA play at Sunderland LGV Park, Ryhope in the Northern League Division 1.

-Value for money and excitement with the Northern League Division 1 at Meadow Park.
-The standard admission prices for highly competitive Northern League football are £6.00 and £4.00 for concessions.
+Value for money and excitement with the Northern League Division 1 in Ryhope.
+The standard admission prices for highly competitive Northern League football are £6.00 Adults and £4.00 for Concessions.
 Non-standard prices may apply to particular games and will be announced in advance.
-Season tickets are £70 and £50 concessions, unchanged from last season, but please note that, because of changes in FA rules, these no longer include FA Cup and FA Vase games.
+Season tickets prices for the 2021-22 season are £75 for Adults and £50 for Concessions.
+Any supporter who purchased a season ticket for the 2020-21 season will be able to purchase this seasons at the reduced price of £40 for Adults and £25 for Concessions.
+Season tickets do not include any cup matches.
 Sunderland RCA is a family friendly club: new fans and spectators are always welcome and entry for accompanied children is free.

 The Fans Forum is here.

 Follow us on Twitter.